Anomaly: Warzone Earth: Gameplay

-In the Windows, Mac, Linux and XBLA versions, players directly control a soldier on foot (dubbed the Commander) whom they use to pick up and drop the power-ups for the convoy.
+In the Windows, Mac, Linux and XBLA versions, players directly control a soldier on foot (dubbed the Commander) who they use to pick up and drop the power-ups for the convoy.
 The iOS and Android versions omit the Commander in lieu of the player directly placing power using the touch-based interface.
 In addition, the iOS and Android versions do not feature the levels set in Tokyo.

 Release

-Anomaly: Warzone Earth was released on PC and Mac on April 8, 2011; and was released on iOS on August 11, 2011 as separate apps for iPhone and iPad.
-An Android version followed, initially as an exclusive release on the Amazon Appstore, on November 29, 2011, then as a general Android Market release on January 25, 2012.
+Anomaly: Warzone Earth was released on PC and Mac on April 8, 2011, and on iOS on August 11, 2011, as separate apps for iPhone and iPad.
+An Android version followed, initially as an exclusive release on the Amazon Appstore on November 29, 2011, then as a general Android Market release on January 25, 2012.
 The game was released on Xbox Live Arcade in April 2012.
-A beta linux version was created but quickly scrapped as it was too buggy.
+A beta Linux version was created but quickly scrapped as it was too buggy.

 Reception

 Anomaly: Warzone Earth received strong reviews from critics.
-GamesBeat gave the game a score of 80/100, saying, "While it's hard to control, Anomaly is still playable and enjoyable as long as you take the time to really master the interface first.".
+GamesBeat gave the game a score of 80/100, saying, "While it's hard to control, Anomaly is still playable and enjoyable as long as you take the time to master the interface first."
 Select Start Media awarded the game 7.9/10, praising the unique idea of "tower offence" and solid gameplay.
-As of November 14, 2011, the iOS version is one of the highest rated iOS games of all time on Metacritic with a score of 94.
+As of November 14, 2011, the iOS version is one of the highest-rated iOS games of all time on Metacritic with a score of 94.

-In June 2011, OS X version was awarded with Apple Design Award during Apple Worldwide Developers Conference.
-At the end of 2011 Apple has posted their annual iTunes and App Store rewind lists, where Anomaly: Warzone Earth has been entitled Game Of The Year Runner-Up.
+In June 2011, OS X version was awarded the Apple Design Award during the Apple Worldwide Developers Conference.
+At the end of 2011, Apple posted their annual iTunes and App Store rewind lists, where Anomaly: Warzone Earth was named Game of the Year Runner-Up.

-iOS version was chosen Game Of The Year Runner-Up by TouchArcade, and was named the "Best Strategy" iOS game of the year in TouchGen's Editor's Choice Awards.
-The PC version was also nominated by GameSpot for the Best Strategy Game of 2011 title.
+iOS version was chosen Game of the Year Runner-Up by TouchArcade, and was named the "Best Strategy" iOS game of the year in TouchGen's Editor's Choice Awards.
+GameSpot also nominated the PC version for the Best Strategy Game of 2011.

 Sequel

-In August 2012, 11 bit studios announced that a sequel titled Anomaly: Korea will be released.
+In August 2012, 11-bit studios announced that a sequel titled Anomaly: Korea will be released.
 The game, set several months after the events of Anomaly: Warzone Earth, featured new units and new powers.
-On February 28, 2013, 11 bit studios announced on their social networks that Anomaly 2 would be coming out soon.
+On February 28, 2013, 11-bit studios announced on their social networks that Anomaly 2 would be coming out soon.
 The game was debuted at Boston's PAX East on March 22, 2013.